nrueh/plingo/README.md

 CPU Time     : 0.006s
 ```
 ## Input
-Syntactically, in LPMLN differs between "soft" rules and "hard" rules, where "soft" rules have a (real number) weight and "hard" rules the weight "alpha".
+Syntactically, LPMLN differs between "soft" rules and "hard" rules, where "soft" rules have a (real number) weight and "hard" rules the weight "alpha".

 Weights can be added by the theory atom `&weight/1` to the body of a rule.
 The argument has to be an integer or a string containing a float or an expression like `2/3`.
 For example
 ```